 The Comments button is displayed on the right side of each segment.
 If you are the only translator for a given document, you can utilize the option to add notes, make to-do lists, and create reminders.
 If there are multiple translators, the comments space can be used for collaborative discussion as well.
 Learn more about comments in the Comments article.

 Source highlighting tool

 The source highlighting tool functions as a way to quickly access the terminology tools.
 Using the mouse, highlight the source text you're interested, then right-click on the text to open the tool options:

 - Copy to target: Copies the highlighted source words into the target text field.

-- Lookup in Segment context: Opens the search memory sidebar, puts the source text into the search field, and searches for the text.
+- Lookup in Segment context: Opens the Segment Context sidebar, puts the selected source text into the search field, and searches for the text.

 There are three sidebar buttons on the right side of the Editor that are used to open and close the sidebar:

 - Segment Context: Segment context provides translation information about the segment selected.

 - Concordance: The Concordance tab gives in-context examples of how a word of phrase is used in the target language.
 These examples are pulled from a variety of sources, including a static set of public concordance data available to everyone, all memories created by uploading TMX files or translating in Lilt, and TMX files you can specifically choose to only upload for concordance (which will have no effect on the machine translation model).